-- Title: Approach to Care, Prognosis - Dates/Term of offering: This activity was released on May 26, 2021 and is valid for one year.
-Requests for credit must be made no later than May 26, 2022. - Joint Providership: This activity is jointly provided by Global Education Group and Hospice and Palliative Board Review.com.
+- Title: Approach to Care, Prognosis - Dates/Term of offering: This activity was released on June 17, 2025 and is valid for one year.
+Requests for credit must be made no later than June 16, 2026. - Joint Providership: This activity is jointly provided by Global Education Group (Global) and Hospice and Palliative Board Review.com.

-Target Audience: The educational design of this activity addresses the needs of Physicians, NPs, Nurses, and health care professionals interested in learning more about hospice and palliative medicine and those who want to earn continuing education credits and/or prepare for board certification in hospice and palliative medicine.
+• Target Audience: The educational design of this activity addresses the needs of Physicians, NPs, Nurses, and health care professionals interested in learning more about hospice and palliative medicine and those who want to earn continuing education credits and/or prepare for board certification in hospice and palliative medicine.

 - Program Overview: Clinicians and health care professionals are unaware of best practices to be utilized to keep up with changing US hospice regulations and patient prognoses.
-As such, they do not know how to adequately counsel patients and families on appropriate hospice utilization, given the current regulations.

-- Faculty: Eric Bush, MD, RPh, MBA

-- Physician Accreditation Statement:
+As such, they do not know how to adequately counsel patients and families on appropriate hospice utilization, given the current regulations. - Faculty: Eric Bush, MD, RPh, MBA,CHCQM; CEO-Hospiceandpalliativeboardreview.com-Board Certified Internal Medicine,Hospice and Palliative Medicine, and Addiction Medicine - Physician Accreditation Statement: